Denegal/Opslog/docs/Examples.rst

 If for any reason multiple logs need to be combined, the ``opslog --merge`` command can do so.
-The command takes any number of files as arguments, checks these files to ensure they are properly formated log files, and merges them together into one log.
+The command takes any number of files as arguments, checks these files to ensure they are csv formated log files, and merges them together into one log.

 Example::